Bhanwari Devi murder case: Operation Watch

-The 'Operation Watch' was launched to collect evidences in connection to Bhanwari Devi's murder.
-The Rajasthan Police and the CBI accompanied by forensic experts from the Central Forensic Science Laboratory, were involved in it.
+'Operation Watch' was launched to collect evidence in connection to Bhanwari Devi's murder.
+The Rajasthan Police and the CBI accompanied by forensic experts from the Central Forensic Science Laboratory were involved in it.
 While searching for evidence in the Rajeev Gandhi Lift Canal near the village of Jaloda and 100 km from Jodhpur, a cricket bat that was used to hit Bhanwari Devi on the head and two country-made pistols were recovered.
 The bat was found wrapped in barbed wire, presumably to ensure that it sank to the bottom of the canal.
-Bishna Ram Bishnoi and Kailash Jakhar, both the accused in disposing of Bhawari's body, were taken to the spot, to recreate the scene of the crime.
+Bishna Ram Bishnoi and Kailash Jakhar, both the accused in disposing of Bhawari's body, were taken to the spot to recreate the scene of the crime.
 At the end of the four-day search, body remains including part of a skull, five teeth and portions of it, and charred bone fragments; a ladies' wrist watch; jewellery parts such as beads of a necklace, a pendant, an earring, toe ring, nose pin and other broken pieces of jewellery were recovered, apart from a gunny bag and some clothes which reportedly belonged to Jakhar.
 Valuables belonging to his mother were identified by her son Sahil, and she was subsequently declared dead by the Rajasthan Police.

-As the bone fragments and other body parts such as teeth recovered remained unverified if they were Bhanwari Devi's, they were sent to the Federal Bureau of Investigation (FBI), which held expertise in establishing DNA from the dentures, for verification.
+As the bone fragments and other body parts such as teeth recovered remained unverified that they were Bhanwari Devi's, they were sent to the Federal Bureau of Investigation (FBI), which held expertise in establishing DNA from the dentures, for verification.
 Prior to this, in February 2012, forensic experts from the AIIMS submitted a report stating that the bones were that of animals.
 In June, the FBI confirmed that they belonged to Bhanwari Devi.